ag2020/Unshred-Paper/README.md

 # Unshred Paper
-I got the inspiration for this project will actually shredding paper.
+I got the inspiration for this project while actually shredding paper.

 #### make_shreds.py
 The program make_shreds.py is used to digitally make shreds of images.
 Run